 Cherishing Time Without Your Children

-This makes it very difficult for some parents to cherish the time they have WITHOUT their children.
+This makes it very difficult for some parents to cherish the time they have without their children.

 So go.
 Do.
 Get away from those kids for a while and don’t look back.
 Enjoy the time you have without them.
-In the end, it will help you enjoy the time you have WITH them even more.
+In the end, it will help you enjoy the time you have with them even more.

 Share: